hpi-schul-cloud/schulcloud-documentation/docs/schulcloud-server/Coding-Guidelines/modules-submodules.md

 ## Barrel Files

-Barrel files are a way to rollup exports from several modules into a single convenient module.
-The barrel itself is a module file that re-exports selected exports of other modules.
+Barrel files are a way to rollup exports from several folders into a single convenient nest-module.
+The barrel itself is a module file that re-exports selected exports of other submodules.

-If you have several related modules in a directory, you can create a barrel to re-export all of their exports.
-This allows other modules to import everything from the barrel instead of having to import things individually from each module.
+If you have several related service/interface files in a directory/module that should be publicly accessible, you can create a barrel file to export all these files from the main module again.

 Here's an example of a barrel file: